Updates to this policy will be published on our website or are available on request.

 Endsleigh maintains relationships with education related organisations and institutions, unions, professional bodies, charities and other employers.
 Endsleigh uses the personal information you provide, together with data from these organisations to refine the insurance quotes we provide.

-Insurers pass information to the Claims and Underwriting Exchange Register, run by Insurance Database Services Ltd (IDS Ltd), and the Motor Insurance Anti-Fraud and Theft Register, run by the Association of British Insurers (ABI).
+Insurers pass information to the Claims and Underwriting Exchange Register, run by Motor Insurers' Bureau (MIB) and the Motor Insurance Anti-Fraud and Theft Register, run by the Association of British Insurers (ABI).
 The aim is to help us check information provided and also to prevent fraudulent claims.
 When we deal with your request for insurance, we may search these registers.

 Under the conditions of your insurance policy, you must tell us about any incident (such as an accident or theft) which may or may not give rise to a claim.
 When you tell us about an incident, we will pass information relating to it to the registers.